exercism/x86-64-assembly/concepts/stack/introduction.md

 In order to keep track of the current point of the `stack`, where the most recent element is located, the register `rsp` is used.

-In x86-64, the instructions `push` and `pop` implement their homonimous operations.
+In x86-64, the instructions `push` and `pop` implement the operations with the same name.

 So, a `push` instruction takes one operand and stores the contents of this operand in the stack.
 As the stack grows downward, the value in `rsp` is reduced by the size of the stored value.